-Testosterone Levels by Age: Normal Ranges for Men (20s–70s)
+Testosterone Levels by Age Chart: Normal Ranges for Men

 Age-specific reference ranges, the rate of decline, and what's truly optimal

-Testosterone in men declines approximately 1–2% per year after age 30.
+This testosterone levels by age chart shows how total and free testosterone commonly change from the 20s through 70s.
 Understanding age-specific ranges — and the difference between 'normal for your age' and 'optimal for function' — is essential for identifying and addressing hormonal decline.

 The Endocrine Society defines low testosterone as total T below 300 ng/dL regardless of age — but this single threshold misses a critical nuance: a 35-year-old man at 350 ng/dL has the testosterone level typical of a 75-year-old.
 He's "normal" by the clinical cutoff, yet experiencing a hormonal profile that's 40 years ahead of his chronological age.